robinraju/release-downloader/README.md

     # Download assets from a specific tag/version
     tag: ""

+    # The release id to download files from
+    releaseId: ""

     # The name of the file to download.
     # Use this field only to specify filenames other than tarball or zipball, if any.
     # Supports wildcard pattern (eg: '*', '*.deb', '*.zip' etc..)